kalyandechiraju/kalyandechiraju.github.io/_posts/2019-10-02-machine-learning-project-checklist.markdown

    - Measuring performance may require a human pipeline (e.g., via a crowdsourcing service).
    - Also monitor your inputs' quality (e.g., a malfunctioning sensor sending random values, or another team's output becoming stale).
 This is particularly important for **online learning systems**.
 3. Retrain your models on a regular basis on fresh data (automate as much as possible).

+`Credits: Hands-On Machine Learning with Scikit-Learn & TensorFlow By Aurelien Geron`